 Base Salaries.
-Since fiscal 2014, salary reviews for executive and non-executive employees have been conducted on a quarterly basis.
-Also, the budget for salary increases is established each quarter with any increases determined each quarter on a discretionary basis based on the performance reviews of the employees.
+Salary reviews for executive employees were conducted annually in fiscal 2019.
+A budget for salary increases was established with any increases in salary determined on a discretionary basis based on the performance reviews of the executives.
 When setting base salaries, we review the business and financial objectives for Microchip as a whole, as well as the objectives for each of the individual executive officers relative to their respective areas of responsibility.
-In particular, we consider our overall revenue growth and revenue growth in our strategic business units, non-GAAP gross margins, non-GAAP operating expenses, non-GAAP net income per diluted share, cash generation, expected capital expenditures and other financial considerations in setting our budgets for salaries.
-We also consider the individual performance of our named executive officers including the officer's level of responsibility, performance, overall contribution to the results of the organization, the officer's base salary relative to the salaries of our other officers, salary relative to comparable positions in the industry and market, the officer's overall compensation including incentive cash bonuses and equity compensation and the officer's performance relative to expectations.
+In particular, we consider our overall growth in-end-market demand and growth in-end-market demand in our strategic business units, non-GAAP gross margins, non-GAAP operating expenses, non-GAAP net income per diluted share, cash generation, expected capital expenditures and other financial considerations in setting our budgets for salaries.
+We also consider the individual performance of our named executive officers including the officer's level of responsibility, performance, overall contribution to the results of the organization, the officer's base salary relative to the salaries of our other officer's performance relative to expectations.
 We do not assign any specific weight to any such factor but consider such factors as a whole for each executive.
 This review encompasses the objectives for both the immediately preceding fiscal year and the upcoming fiscal year.
-In addition to our quarterly salary reviews, in August 2016, after consideration of the increased roles and responsibilities of our executive officers in light of our acquisition of Atmel and other recent acquisitions, the need to incentivize and retain such officers and the significant cost synergies that were realized as a result of the integration activities following the closing of the Atmel acquisition, the Compensation Committee approved salary increases for
+There were no increases to the base salaries paid to our named executive officers during fiscal 2019.